takanyanta/Horse-Racing-Prediction/README.md

 ### 1. Collecting past data
 * By using the technique of Web Scraping, extracting the race data from <a href="https://www.netkeiba.com/">netkeiba.com</a>.
-* As there are enormous race data, it takes tremendous times by extracting all data.
-So focusing on "not retired horse(Genekiba)".
+* As there is enormous race data, it takes tremendous amounts of time to extract all data.
+So focusing on "not a retired horse(Genekiba)".

 ![Extract the frame](https://github.com/takanyanta/Horse-racing/blob/main/netkeiba.png "process1")